 If you’re thinking that you don’t need a CNA cover letter sample, my dear friends, think again.

-There is a myth in certain circles that cover letters should go out with the bathwater.
+There is a myth in certain circles that cover letters are not necessary.

 Nope.
 Not the case.

 About 32% of recruiters say they get more than their share of junk resumes.
 This means they can’t find talented candidates that fit the bill.

 You wanted to be the talented one.
 You don’t want to be junk.
 Or bathwater.

 That’s why you need to write a sample CNA cover letter that makes recruiters swoon.

 Did you know that recruiters spend about 6 seconds looking over a resume?
 That’s no time at all.